jiaw1/DriveSense_Smart_Glove/test/README.md

-Test dataset for machine learning model
+Test dataset for machine learning model:

-- This consists of data from two users.
+- Consists of data from two users.